nestorivanmo/SyncExcercises/2-sync-patterns/README.md

 #### Signaling

 One thread sends a signal to another thread to indicate that something has happened.
 Signaling makes it possible to guarantee that a section of code in one thread will run before a section of code in anothe thread.

+#### Rendezvous

+Two threads must wait for each other (rendezvous), in some point, to continue execution and neither is allowed to proceed until both have arrived.

+#### Mutex